Chapter One: Come Go With Me

 “For someone who just moved to L.A., you’re getting pretty good at knowing your way around cars.”

 “My second accident?
 Was with a wagon just like it.
 But that one was canary yellow with wood siding.”
 I thought about the cherry red station wagon.
 It definitely didn’t belong to one of the cops.
-“Maybe it belonged to the guard?”
+“Maybe it belonged to a caretaker?”
 I guessed.

-“He parked his truck around the corner in the employee parking.
-Lembo’s still going to question him down at the station, but I’m pretty sure he’ll come up with nothing.”
+“The caretaker doesn’t come on until eight.
+There’s a night guard, but he parked his truck around the corner in the employee parking.
+Lembo’s going to question him down at the station, but I’m pretty sure he’ll come up with nothing.”

 “Then whose car is it?”
 I asked.